 Although tooth loss is a well-documented consequence of periodontitis, the relationship between periodontitis and skeletal bone density is less clear.
 Some studies have found a strong and direct relationship among bone loss, periodontitis, and tooth loss.
 It is possible that the loss of alveolar bone mineral density leaves bone more susceptible to periodontal bacteria, increasing the risk for periodontitis and tooth loss.

-Research supported by the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) suggests that dental x rays may be used as a screening tool for osteoporosis.
-Researchers found that dental x rays were highly effective in distinguishing people with osteoporosis from those with normal bone density.
+Research supported by the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) suggests that dental x-rays may have benefits as a screening tool for osteoporosis.
+Researchers found that dental x-rays were highly effective in distinguishing people with osteoporosis from those with normal bone density.

 It is not known whether osteoporosis treatments have the same beneficial effect on oral health as they do on other bones in the skeleton.
 Additional research is needed to fully clarify the relationship between osteoporosis and oral bone loss; however, scientists are hopeful that efforts to optimize skeletal bone density will have a favorable impact on dental health.